Virgil Misidjan: Ludogorets Razgrad

+Nürnberg

 On 31 August 2018, the last day of the 2018 summer transfer window, Misidjan joined 1.
 FC Nürnberg.

-PEC Zwolle
+Zwolle

-In January 2021, he returned to the Netherlands, signing a six-month contract with PEC Zwolle.
+In January 2021, he returned to the Netherlands, signing a six-month contract with Zwolle.

-FC Twente
+Twente

-In June 2021, he signed for FC Twente on a two-year deal.
+In June 2021, he signed for Twente on a two-year deal.

+Al-Tai

+On 15 July 2023, Misidjan joined Saudi Pro League club Al-Tai on a free transfer.

+Ferencváros

+On 18 August 2024, Misidjan joined Hungarian Nemzeti Bajnokság club Ferencváros.

 International career

 Misidjan received a call up for Netherlands U20 in 2013 and played in a friendly match against Serbia U21 on 22 March 2013, coming as a substitute at halftime in place of Guus Hupperts.

 In 2014 Misidjan declined to play for Suriname.
 In December 2017 the ex Ludogorets manager Georgi Dermendzhiev hinted that Vura could potentially play for Bulgaria after August 2018.

+In 2024 he got a new call-up to join the Surinamese National squad and this time he accepted.

 Personal life

 Misidjan received a suspended 58-day prison sentence and was ordered to perform 240 hours of community service after he was convicted of assault for a January 2018 Roosendaal parking lot altercation with a 68-year-old man.

+In an interview in 2017 Dynamo Kyiv midfielder Justin Lonwijk mentioned that he is the cousin of Misidjan.